kubermatic/docs/content/kubermatic/master/tutorials_howtos/KKP_configuration/dynamic_kubelet_config/_index.en.md

 +++

 {{% notice warning %}}
 Dynamic kubelet configuration is a deprecated feature in Kubernetes.
-It will no longer be supported in KKP after Kubernetes removes it.
+It will no longer be supported in KKP after [Kubernetes removes it in v1.24](https://github.com/kubernetes/kubernetes/pull/106932).
 See [the upstream documentation](https://kubernetes.io/docs/tasks/administer-cluster/reconfigure-kubelet/) for more details.
 {{% /notice %}}

 Dynamic kubelet configuration allows for live reconfiguration of some or all nodes' kubelet options.